Oran: Overview

-Under French rule during the 19th and 20th centuries, Oran was the capital of a département of the same name (number 92).
+Under French rule during the 19th and 20th centuries, Oran was the capital of the Département of Oran (number 92).
 In July 1940, the British navy shelled French warships in the port after they refused a British ultimatum to surrender; this action was taken to ensure the fleet would not fall into German hands, as the Nazis had defeated France and occupied Paris.
 The action increased the hatred of the Vichy regime for Britain but convinced the world that the British would fight alone against Nazi Germany and its allies.
 The Vichy government held Oran during World War II until its capture by the Allies in late 1942, during Operation Torch.

-Also, during French rule, Jews were encouraged to modernize and take on jobs they had not before including agriculture, while Muslims were forced out of the city and their ancestral fertile lands were confiscated and given to Colons.
-Jews In the city were allowed to join the French Army starting October 24, 1870, while Muslims were forced to do military service.
+Also, during French rule, Jews were encouraged to modernize and take on jobs they had not before, including agriculture, while Muslims were forced out of the city and their ancestral fertile lands were confiscated and given to Colons.
+Jews in the city were allowed to join the French Army starting 24 October 1870, while Muslims were forced to do military service.
 Algerian Jews were granted citizenship while Algerian Muslims were not.
 Jews would soon be targeted after the war for not supporting the struggle for independence against France.

 Before the Algerian War of 1954–1962, Oran had one of the highest proportions of Europeans of any city in North Africa.
 In July 1962, after a ceasefire and accords with France, the FLN entered Oran and were shot at by Europeans.
-A mob attacked pied-noir neighborhoods in response to the incident and during the subsequent Oran massacre of 1962 at least 95 and as many as 365 were killed; many others are reported to have "disappeared."
+A mob attacked pied-noir neighborhoods in response to the incident and during the subsequent Oran massacre of 1962 at least 95 and as many as 365 were killed; many others are reported to have "disappeared".
 This triggered a larger exodus of Europeans to France, which was already underway.
-Shortly after the end of the war, most of the Europeans and Algerian Jews living in Oran fled to France.
-In less than three months, Oran lost about half its population.
+In 1962, most of the Europeans and Algerian Jews living in Oran were repatriated to France..

 Religious history

+Jewish presence in Oran

 With its location as the closest port to Spain and its prominence on the Mediterranean, Jewish refugees first immigrated to Oran to flee persecution and conversion to Christianity in Spain in 1391.
 This refuge brought other religious refugees that included both Jews again and Muslims in both 1492 and 1502.
-On October 24, 1870, with French dominance, Algerian Jews were given French citizenship with the Crémieux Decree.
-Later, despite a World War II sentiment that favored acceptance, Oran still had a history marked by intolerance.
-There was a decrease in the Jewish population as Muslims were the only group granted citizenship protection in 1963, one year after Algerian independence.